Technology — Fashion Sizing Technology

 Two-sided model.
 The consumer-facing experience runs through a mobile app that users download; retailers connect via API to pull size profiles or recommendations.
 Both the shopper and the retailer must adopt for it to function.

-Company Category Brands using How It Works Key Metric Target Market Deployment App Latest (2024–25)
+Company Category Selected clients How It Works Key Metric Target Market Deployment App Latest (2024–25)

 True Fit AI Sizing Engine Macy's, Lululemon, Brooks Brothers, PacSun, Dick's Sporting Goods, Lucy & Yak Matches shopper purchase history to 82M-shopper dataset + 30K brand profiles 509% Shopify growth in 12 months Mass market, mid-market apparel & footwear SaaS plug-in Shopify Plus Certified, Nov 2024